 After winning his 35th cap in the World Cup bronze final last year, the 26-year-old Ospreys loosehead was dropped by new head coach Wayne Pivac and hasn’t featured since.

 But now he is back for the warm-up with France, the Six Nations game with Scotland, and the Autumn Nations Cup.
 He will return 11 months on from his last cap against New Zealand as a new man – and father.
+You can place a winning bet on rugby as we approach a packed schedule of matches this autumn.

 “When lockdown came it was a golden opportunity for me to lock myself in the garage with some weights, eat well, and try to get bigger and stronger,” said Smith, right.